chuchujie/sockets/README.md

 - Install the package from `experus/sockets`
 - Register `\Experus\Sockets\SocketServiceProvider` in your service providers
+- Run `php artisan socket:setup` to set up everything (skip steps below, or use steps below and skip this)
 - Run `php artisan vendor:publish --tag=sockets` to copy required files
 - Run `php artisan socket:serve` to start the socket server.